arashbioinf/playground/PATOG/Roadmap Bionfo/Home.md

 - **Why It's Different**: This field is focused on building functional biological tissues, often through physical and biochemical means, rather than analyzing biological data, which is the main focus of bioinformatics.

-## 8. Clinical Engineering
-**Clinical Engineering** involves the application of engineering principles to healthcare, particularly in managing medical equipment and technologies in clinical settings.
+8. **Clinical Engineering** involves the application of engineering principles to healthcare, particularly in managing medical equipment and technologies in clinical settings.

 - **Tools**:
   - **Healthcare technology management (HTM) systems** for managing medical devices.